euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 functions in DLLs or shared libraries.
 SClib acts as glue: it puts things together for the user, to provide him with an easy to use interface.

-.. [#] The code for SClib and example use are availible at <https://github.com/drestebon/SClib>
+.. [#] The code for SClib and example use are available at <https://github.com/drestebon/SClib>

 The requirements for SClib are very simple: call a function on an array of numbers of arbitrary type and size and return the output of the function, again